IgorQuaresma/Haiti_Earthquake_2021/README.md

-# Haiti_Earthquake_2021
+# Damage Assessment with Satellite Imagery for the 2021 Haiti Earthquake

-Post-Earthquake Damage Assessment for Haiti Earthquake 2021 imagery for Analysis of High Resolution Imagery Class (WWU Münster).
+Post-earthquake damage assessment with satellite imagery for the 2021 Haiti earthquake in context of the course *Analysis of High-Resolution Remote Sensing Imagery* (WWU Münster, Germany)

 ## Introduction